terraform-viettelidc/terraform-provider-vcloud/website/docs/d/role.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_role"
-sidebar_current: "docs-vcd-data-source-role"
+sidebar_current: "docs-vcloud-data-source-role"
 description: |-
  Provides a Viettel IDC Cloud role.
 This can be used to read roles.
 ---

-# vcd\_role
+# vcloud\_role

 Provides a Viettel IDC Cloud role data source.
 This can be used to read roles.